DJ-1

-Protein deglycase DJ-1, also known as Parkinson disease protein 7, is a protein which in humans is encoded by the PARK7 gene.
+DJ1, also known as Parkinson disease protein 7, is a protein which in humans is encoded by the PARK7 gene.
+Its weak glyoxalase activity has been verified by many labs, however the reported protein deglycase activity is likely to be an artifact stemming from DJ-1's ability to destroy free methylglyoxal.

 Structure

 Gene

 The gene PARK7, also known as DJ-1, encodes a protein of the peptidase C56 family.
-The human gene PARK7 has 8 Exons and locates at chromosome band 1p36.23.
+The human gene PARK7 has 8 exons and locates at chromosome band 1p36.23.

 Protein

-The human protein deglycase DJ-1 is 20 kDa in size and composed of 189 amino acids with seven β-strands and nine α-helices in total and is present as a dimer.
+The human protein DJ-1 is 20 kDa in size and composed of 189 amino acids with seven β-strands and nine α-helices in total and is present as a dimer.
 It belongs to the peptidase C56 family of proteins.

-The protein structures of human protein DJ-1, Escherichia coli chaperone Hsp31, YhbO and YajL and an Archaea protease are evolutionarily conserved.
+The protein structures of human protein DJ-1, Escherichia coli chaperone Hsp31, YhbO, and YajL and an Archaea protease are evolutionarily conserved.